cdapio/cdap/cdap-docs/application-templates/source/etl/templates/transformations/projection.rst

 Transformations: Projection
 ===========================

-.. rubric:: Description: Projection Transform: Drop, Rename, and Cast Fields
+.. rubric:: Description

-Projection transform that lets you drop, rename, and cast fields to a different type.
+A transform that can drop fields, rename fields, and cast fields to a different type.
+Operations are performed in a single step and are not applied in order on top of each other.
+For example, suppose the transform is configured to drop field 'B' and rename field 'A' to 'B'.
+If the transform receives an input record with field 'A' assigned a value of 10, and field 'B' assigned a value of 20, input field 'B' will be dropped and input field 'A' will be renamed to 'B'.
+Thus the output record will contain a single field named 'B' assigned a value of 10.

+.. rubric:: Use Case

+The transform is used when you need to drop, rename, or change field types.

+For example, you may want to rename a field from 'timestamp' to 'ts' because you want to write to a database where 'timestamp' is a reserved keyword.
+Or you might want to drop a field named 'headers' because you know it is always empty for your particular data source.

+.. rubric:: Properties

-**Drop:** Comma separated list of fields to drop.
+**drop:** Comma separated list of fields to drop.
 For example: 'field1,field2,field3'.

-**Rename:** List of fields to rename.
+**rename:** List of fields to rename.
 This is a comma separated list of key-value pairs, where each pair is separated by a colon and specifies the input name and the output name.

 For example: 'datestr:date,timestamp:ts' specifies that the 'datestr' field should be renamed to 'date' and the 'timestamp' field should be renamed to 'ts'.

-**Convert:** List of fields to convert to a different type.
+**convert:** List of fields to convert to a different type.
 This is a comma-separated list of key-value pairs, where each pair is separated by a colon and specifies the field name and the desired type.